Outdoor Recreation

 The US Army Corp of Engineers Walla Walla District maintains several recreational areas including Lake Sacajawea, the Snake River backup created by Ice Harbor Dam, 9 miles east of Pasco, and Lake Wallula, the 64 mile long Columbia River backup created by McNary Dam near Umatilla.

-Mid-Columbia River Natural Wildlife Refuge (NWR) Complex
+Mid-Columbia River National Wildlife Refuge (NWR) Complex

 The refuges located in this region are: